intellichain555/AI-Inpainting-Photoshop/README.md

 ##  Thanks
-AI-photoInpainter uses a some of tools and libraries.
+AI-photopainter uses a some of tools and libraries.
 Thank you for these projects!

 - [Stable Diffusion](https://github.com/CompVis/stable-diffusion)
 - [Automatic1111 Stable Diffusion web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui)